Emtyloc/json-enc-custom/README.md

 For debugging purposes, you can isolate a specific test case.
 To do this, add the `isolate-test` query parameter equal to the number of test case you want to isolate.
 For example: `http://127.0.0.1:5500/test.html?isolate-test=13`

+## Before release

+Make sure to update the minified version of the code with `make minify`.
+You should also check that the minified version passes all the tests like non-minified one.
+You can do this by running `make test-minify` (it will work only after `make minify` because that's where the test file for the minified version is generated).